wheatleyinabox/9999999/README.md

 # *You've been in suspension for 9999999-*

 This repository will be home to everything in my personal collection of everything I do online!

-Keeping in the spirit of the indie web, I will only be using HTML, CSS, JS, and PHP ([cebe/markdown](https://github.com/cebe/markdown)?
+Keeping in the spirit of the indie web, I'm only allowed to use HTML, CSS, JS, and PHP (and maybe some SMALL additions that aren't whole frameworks... [cebe/markdown](https://github.com/cebe/markdown)?
 CommonMark PHP?
 Markdown PHP?
 Parsedown?) for this project! >:D

 Other than a home page, [essentially my carrd](https://wheatleyinabox.carrd.co/), the site includes the following: